engin100/980/labs/lab-1.md

 Finally, it's worth noting the GND pin.
 Voltage values are read with respect to some constant reference.
 They are relative, not absolute.
 This reference is usually called 'Ground.'
 There should ALWAYS be a ground connection on every circuit you make, whether you are using a micro-controller or not.
 This is essential when dealing with electricity, to make sure that things don't spark or get fried because they draw too much power.

 Before building any circuit, always sketch your design first.
-The components below are the essential ones you'll be working with most.
+The components below are the essential ones you'll be working with most throughout this semester.

 ![Circuit basic building blocks](../media/lab1/lab1_circuit.png){: .invert-colors-in-dark-mode }